 However, if you "bail out" before the court obtains that information, many times your probation or parole officer will allow you to remain free on bail pending the outcome of your case."

-If the judge raises your bail.even beyond that which you can afford to post.it is within his/her discretion to do so unless the judge has exercised a clear abuse of that discretion.
-The fact that you simply can't afford to post bail doesn't mean that the bail is inherently excessive or that the judge has abused his/her discretion12 .it simply means that you will have to remain in custody.13
+If the judge raises your bail, even beyond that which you can afford to post, it is within his/her discretion to do so unless the judge has exercised a clear abuse of that discretion.
+The fact that you simply can't afford to post it doesn't mean that the bail is inherently excessive or that the judge has abused his/her discretion.12 It simply means that you will have to remain in custody.13

 Releasing you O.R.